Where Trump's campaign promises stand at 100 days

 But much like the first 100 days of his first term, most of the progress Mr. Trump has made on his promises were achieved through executive orders.

-Here's a look at some his 2024 campaign promises and their status after 100 days:
+Here's a look at some of his 2024 campaign promises and their status after 100 days:

 The promise: End Russia-Ukraine war